AbhiramBorra/FakeYelpReviewsDetection/README.md

 Features :
 Our feature for "rating" is straightforward, therefore we won't do any preprocessing.
-However, for our "recommended" feature, for simplification of rpresentation and analysis we have converted it into binary, 1 for 'yes' and 0 for 'No'.
+However, for our "recommended" feature, for simplification of representation and analysis we have converted it into binary, 1 for 'yes' and 0 for 'No'.

 First model evaluate:
 Epoch 48/50